Use this handy checklist before you leave to enjoy your summer!

-Most new students will be arriving on 16 & 17 September 2017 so please give them a lovely BU welcome by using #belongatbu on social media and sharing your favourite BU memories or photos to give them a taste of what’s to come.
+Most new students will be arriving from 13 - 16 September 2018 so please give them a lovely BU welcome if you are here, or by using #belongatbu on social media and sharing your favourite BU memories or photos to give them a taste of what’s to come.

 When you move in to a new property, make sure you complete an inventory and check for any damage or disrepair and make sure you discuss it with your agent or landlord - not only will this make sure you're not liable when you move out, it also means they're aware of the issue and can fix it.
 It's a good idea to take meter readings and share them with your energy suppliers.
 And remember to keep yourself and your neighbours happy by checking out when bins are collected in the area!

 Here are the time scales for re-applying for student financeontinuing students are:

 - Student Finance Northern Ireland: 29 June 2018

 - Student Awards Agency Scotland: 30 June 2018

 - Student Finance Wales: 9 June 2018